jlewicki/tree_state_machine/doc/message-handlers.md

 ## Reading and writing state data
-A data state can access its associated state data.
-Additionally, any state can access the state data of an ancestor data state.
+State data can be accessed in a message handler using the `MessageContext.data` method.
+A data state can access its associated state data, and any state can access the state data of an ancestor data state.
+Note that only state data for *active* states can be retrieved, otherwise an error is thrown.

 State data is stored in a `DataValue<D>` instance.
 A `DataValue` provides access to the current state data value with the `value` property.
-The `DataValue` for a data state can be requested using the `MessageContext.data` and `TransitionContext.data` methods.

 A `DataValue` is also a `Stream`, and therefore can be used to observe changes to the state data over time.
 This is not typically used in a message handler, but `DataValue`s are also accessible